hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

     * useful if one doesnt want to jump to any specific location for a given condition, then the control will implicitly flow to next instruction in the program, in that case.

-* jump|goto label
+* jump|goto <label_id>

   * a unconditional jump

-* call label
+* call <func_id> [passed1_any_var passed2_any_var ...]

   * call a func

-  * one needs to end the func body with a ret instruction

-  * currently there are no function arguments support yet, they have to work with the global data space directly.
+  * If the func being called requires arguments to be passed to it, then one needs to specify the corresponding/matching variables that should be passed to the called function.

+    The passed variables could either be

+    * global variables or

+    * any function arguments belonging to the current function, ie provided the call is being made from a function.

 * ret